-One way to do this is to set up a separate saving account for your emergency fund so that you are not tempted to spend the money on other things.
+One way to do this is to set up a separate savings account for your emergency fund, so you are not tempted to spend the money on other things.

-You can also continue automating your savings to contribute to your emergency fund regularly.
+You can also continue automating your savings to regularly contribute to your emergency fund.

 7. Review and adjust your plan as needed

 As your life changes, so should your emergency fund.
 Be sure to review your plan periodically and make adjustments as needed.

 For example, if you experience a significant life change, such as a job loss or a medical emergency, you may need to increase your savings so that you have enough to cover your expenses.

 On the other hand, if you experience a significant increase in income, you may be able to save more each month or reduce the amount of money you keep in your emergency fund.